Healthcare on Campus

 The team of medical professionals including family physicians and registered nurses provides outpatient medical services and serve as primary care providers at Health and Counselling Services (HCS).
 Appointments can be made for general health concerns, and walk-in services are available for those in need of more immediate medical assistance.
 HCS provides specialized services to meet the needs of the Carleton University student, faculty, and staff population in addition to basic medical and walk-in services.

 The main facility is located in the Carleton Technology and Training Centre where you can also find a pharmacy to fill your prescriptions.
-For additional information, please visit the Health and Counselling Services website or visit Carleton’s new Mental Health and Well-being website.
+For additional information, please visit the Health and Counselling Services website by clicking here or visit Carleton’s new Mental Health and Well-being website by clicking here.

 Counselling in Residence

 We are very pleased to offer a unique Health and Counselling Services satellite office located in Residence Commons where students can seek confidential counselling.
 Here, short term counselling is available to help alleviate distress and promote healthy functioning.
 Some examples of issues students may discuss with a counsellor include: coping with stress and homesickness, handling a crisis, increasing self-esteem, gender identity, eating disorders, and dealing with alcohol and drug concerns.
 If you would like to meet with one of our counsellors in residence, please call 613-520-2600 extension 8061; their office is located in 131 Renfrew.
 You can also find more information by clicking here.